blackfly19/Bros_backend/README.md

 # Bros_backend

-This is the backend for the XenoApp.
-A chat application deployed on heroku which uses websockets.
+This is the backend for the BrosApp.
+A chat application which uses flask socketio for messaging and supports notifications.